TanStack/query/docs/src/pages/docs/guides/ssr.md

 ## Server Side Rendering Overview

-React Query supports prefetching a query on the server and handing off or _dehydrating_ that query to the client.
-This means the server can prerender markup that is immediately available on page load and as soon as JS is available, React Query can upgrade or _hydrate_ those queries with the full functionality of the library.
-This includes refetching those queries on the client if they have become stale since they were rendered on the server.
+React Query supports two ways of prefetching data on the server and passing that to the client.

+* Prefetch the data yourself and pass it in as `initialData`
+  * Quick to set up for simple cases
+  * Has some caveats
+* Prefetch the query via React Query and use de/rehydration
+  * Requires slightly more setup up front

 The exact implementation of these mechanisms may vary from platform to platform, but we recommend starting with Next.js which supports [2 forms of pre-rendering](https://nextjs.org/docs/basic-features/data-fetching):